matt-blodgett/arctic-spa-dc-rust/README.md

 ## Usage

-Below is a brief description of each currently available command.
+Below is a brief walkthrough of each currently available command.

 ### Discover